 Researchers determined light therapy “can be used as a clinical tool to increase muscle activity (1.044 J per point) and to prevent fatigue (2.088 J per point).”

 Light Therapy Increases Muscle Size & Bulk: Research in the American Journal of Physical Medicine and Rehabilitation has found light therapy also promotes the growth of healthy muscle tissue, or muscle hypertrophy, naturally increasing muscle size and bulk—as well as strength.
 [16,17]

 A separate study in the European Journal of Applied Physiology compared muscle growth and strength between two groups of athletes—one using light therapy combined with exercise, the other using exercise alone—and found that muscle thickness and strength were significantly improved (by over 50%) in those who used light therapy.
 These results were clearly measurable using ultrasound imaging and isokinetic dynamometry, as shown in the graph below.

-In trial after trial, men and women of all ages, body types, and fitness levels are showing major physical performance improvements when combining red light therapy use with exercise.
+In trial after trial, men and women of all ages, body types, and fitness levels are showing major physical performance improvements with red light therapy use and exercise.
 The clinical results match what world-class pro athletes and trainers are seeing on the field and in the gym every day.